TPB Information Sheet TPB(I) 15/2012

 - money received from the client to be applied to a specific purpose (for example, money intended for costs and disbursements, setting up a company for the client or, depending on the terms of the retainer, pre-paid fees).

-An agent can account on a reasonable and timely basis for money or other property held on trust for a client by doing the following:
+A tax practitioner can account on a reasonable and timely basis for money or other property held on trust for a client by doing the following:

 - keeping accurate and up-to-date records of any dealings in relation to the money or other property held on trust